One of my favorite interests is to apply the 80/20 rule to everyday life.

 As a child, I grew up hating music mostly because I was forced to do it at a time in my life when I had no interest nor any aptitude.
 As an adult, I’ve found music to be a much welcome reprieve from using my analytical brain at work all day.

 In my mind, music is all about feeling, emotions, and creativity — and gives the logical and analytical part of me a time to shut down.

 I’ve recently decided to look into songwriting.
 Like most of my hobbies, I did so initially on a whim and I’m really only a few hours into the process.

 But, one of the 80/20 gems I discovered was THE short-cut process for learning how to write commercially successful and popular songs.

 It took me about 30 minutes to find this gem (thanks to my 80/20 approach to learning new things… which is a story for another day).

 There are 4 or 5 components of songwriting.
 I forget the specifics, but they are rhyme, rhythm, and a few other things that slip my mind.
 For a song to work, all 5 pieces must be right.

 There are best practice approaches in each of the 5 areas.

-A challenge for new song writers is that it's hard to learn all 5 areas simultaneously.
-It's somewhat like learning to ride a bicycle without holding on to the handle bars with your hands, and playing a violin well when peddling.
+A challenge for new songwriters is that it’s hard to learn all 5 areas simultaneously.
+It’s somewhat like learning to ride a bicycle without holding on to the handlebars with your hands, and playing a violin well while peddling.
 This is obviously not very easy, especially if you’ve never learned how to ride a bike before and don’t know how to play the violin.